KumarAbhay98/Face-Authentication/README.md

 This project is a full-stack web application developed as a task.
 It incorporates user registration, login, and image handling too.Below is a detailed overview of the project.

+### Note:
+Sometimes running the link of the website can show internal server error but it will work after one or two clicks!

 ## Tech Stack

 ### Frontend